dfinity/interface-spec/spec/index.md

 This function returns fee percentiles, measured in millisatoshi/vbyte (1000 millisatoshi = 1 satoshi), over the last 10,000 transactions in the specified network, i.e., over the transactions in the last approximately 4-10 blocks.

 The [standard nearest-rank estimation method](https://en.wikipedia.org/wiki/Percentile#The_nearest-rank_method), inclusive, with the addition of a 0th percentile is used.
 Concretely, for any i from 1 to 100, the ith percentile is the fee with rank `⌈i * 100⌉`.
 The 0th percentile is defined as the smallest fee (excluding coinbase transactions).

+### IC method `bitcoin_get_block_headers` {#ic-bitcoin_get_block_headers}

+Given a start height and an optional end height, the function returns the block headers in the provided range.
+The range is inclusive, i.e., the block headers at the start and end heights are returned as well.

+ If no end height is specified, all blocks until the tip height, i.e., the largest available height, are returned.
+However, if the range from the start height to the end height or the tip height is large, only a prefix of the requested block headers may be returned in order to bound the size of the response.

+ The response is guaranteed to contain the block headers in order: if it contains any block headers, the first block header occurs at the start height, the second block header occurs at the start height plus one and so forth.

+ The response is a record consisting of the tip height and the vector of block headers.
+The block headers are 80-byte blobs in the [standard Bitcoin format](https://developer.bitcoin.org/reference/block_chain.html#block-headers).

 ## Certification {#certification}